CHAVI-India/draw/README.md

 FLUSH PRIVILEGES;

+-> Starting the server

-create users_data directory in media folder
+1) create users_data directory in media folder.
+2) Install all dependencies from requirements.txt using "pip install -r requirements.txt"
+3) Start the server by executing "python manage.py runserver"